CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 		ERROR: before ' , 'Day Month yyyy','de_DE'); '
 		Locales for language 'de_DE' are not available with charset 'iso8859-1'.

-	The following example shows how to set the language parameter of the **TO_CHAR** function to "de_DE" on the database created by setting the **CUBRID_LANG** to "en_US.utf8".
+	The following example shows how to set the language parameter of the **TO_CHAR** function to "de_DE" on the database created by setting the **CUBRID_CHARSET** to "en_US.utf8".
 You can see that the execution has successfully completed.

 	.. code-block:: sql